camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/040-ui/020-jsf-task-forms.html.md

   <img src="ref:asset:/assets/img/real-life/jsf-task-forms/startFormExample.png" class="img-responsive"/>
 </center>

 If the user clicks on "Start Process" in the tasklist and chooses the process your start form is assigned to, he will follow a link to this form, including the processDefinitionKey and the callback URL (the URL to access the central tasklist) as GET-Parameters.
-Accessing this form will trigger the special CDI bean "camunda.taskForm" which
+Accessing this form will trigger the special CDI bean "camundaTaskForm" which

 *   starts a conversation,
 *   remembers the callback URL to the centralized tasklist.